ParsonosAI/convex-schema-parser/README.md

 2. A persistent `dev` mode that watches your Convex project for changes and automatically regenerates your clients, providing a seamless development experience.

 > [!IMPORTANT]
-> At the bottom you will find a USAGE section
+> At the bottom you will find a USAGE section and in `examples` a complete simple example configuration with multiple projects.

 ## Installation